phfaist/latexpp/doc/customfix.rst

   :py:class:`~pylatexenc.latexwalker.LatexMacroNode`).
   (See also :ref:`implementation-notes-pylatexenc`.)

-- Make sure you always preprocess arguments, an environment body, etc. so that fixes are also applied to the child nodes.
-As a general rule, `fix_node()` is responsible for applying the fix to all the child nodes as well.
+- Make sure you always preprocess all child nodes such as macro arguments, the environment body, etc. so that fixes are also applied to them.
+As a general rule, whenever `fix_node()` returns something different than `None` then it is also responsible for applying the fix to all the child nodes of the current node as well.
 This can be done conveniently with :py:meth:`self.preprocess_contents_latex()
   <latexpp.fix.BaseFix.preprocess_contents_latex>` and
   :py:meth:`self.preprocess_latex() <latexpp.fix.BaseFix.preprocess_latex>`
   which directly return LaTeX code that can be inserted in your new replacement